jbhoorasingh/cisco-trustpoint-push/README.md

 uvicorn main:app --reload
 ```

-4. Open your browser and navigate to `http://localhost:8000`
+The application will be available at `http://localhost:8000`

 ## Usage

-1. First, store your device credentials using the "Store Credentials" form
+1. **Store CA Certificate**
-2. Upload your CA certificate in PEM format
+   - Upload your CA certificate in PEM format
-3. View the certificate details to verify the certificate
-4. Enter the device IP address and push the configuration
+   - The certificate will be stored securely

+2. **Store Credentials**
+   - Enter device credentials
+   - Credentials are encrypted and stored securely

+3. **Push Configuration**
+   - Enter one or more device IPs/FQDNs (one per line)
+   - Click "Push Configuration"
+   - Monitor real-time status for each device
+   - Green check mark indicates success
+   - Red X indicates failure

+## Session Logs

+Session logs are stored in the `data/session_logs` directory.
+Each device's session is logged separately for troubleshooting purposes.

-## Security Notes
+## Security

-- Credentials are stored encrypted using Fernet symmetric encryption
+- Credentials are encrypted using Fernet (symmetric encryption)
-- The encryption key is stored in `data/encryption.key`
+- CA certificates are stored securely
-- The CA certificate is stored in plain text in `data/ca_cert.pem`
+- No sensitive data is exposed in the logs

-- Make sure to secure the `data` directory appropriately
+## Requirements

+- Python 3.7+
+- FastAPI
+- Netmiko
+- Cryptography
+- Uvicorn

-## API Endpoints
+## License

-- POST `/store-credentials`: Store device credentials
-- POST `/store-ca-cert`: Store CA certificate
-- GET `/read-ca-cert`: Read and display certificate attributes
-- POST `/push-config`: Push trustpoint configuration to device
-- GET `/`: Web interface
+This project is licensed under the MIT License - see the LICENSE file for details.